tq-systems/MBa117xL.SW.MCU.BSP/examples/README.md

 - Select `OTP Configuration`.
 - The OTP Configuration menu opens and asks to read the current values from the target processor, select “Yes” here.
-- If the fuses can be read correctly the status message “Successfully udated fuses values” is shown in the message area at the bottom of the “OTP Configuration” window.
+- If the fuses can be read correctly the status message “Successfully updated fuses values” is shown in the message area at the bottom of the “OTP Configuration” window.
 - If something went wrong please check the connection to the target hardware and try to read the fuses again by clicking the “Read” button at the window bottom.
 - Now select the `fuse 0x9A0` from the Boot param section and select the wildcard on bit 10.
 - When clicking on the wildcard it changes from * to 1.
 The “Required value” should now be `0x400`. **Double check these values.**